bplmaps/lmec-main-site/content/articles/odors-and-esplanades.md

 Here's a riddle for you.
 What has no shape, takes no form, and greatly impacts our experiences of urban space?

 Is it sunlight?
 Noise?
 Greenhouse gas emissions?
-Yes, yes, yes: all of these ephemeral qualities make for excellent answers (and they also feature prominently in our latest exhibition, ["More or Less in Common"](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/)).
+Yes, yes, yes: all of these ephemeral qualities make for excellent answers (and they also feature prominently in our upcoming exhibition, ["More or Less in Common"](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/)).
 They shape how we move through and engage with cities, even though we don't see, feel, or touch them in the same way we might touch the dirt in a park or the bricks on a building.
 Today, I want to focus on one of these ephemeral qualities in particular: **smell**.

 Urban geographers and historians have spilled a [good](https://journals.sagepub.com/doi/pdf/10.1177/0096144214566981) [bit](https://richcampanella.com/wp-content/uploads/2020/02/article_Campanella_Preservation-in-Print_2012_Nov_Streets-PartI-1.pdf) [of](https://richcampanella.com/wp-content/uploads/2020/02/article_Campanella_Preservation-in-Print_2012_Dec_Streets-PartII-1.pdf) [ink](https://www.bloomberg.com/news/articles/2015-03-27/this-19th-century-stench-map-shows-how-smells-reshaped-new-york-city) documenting the smell of cities.
 For example, bad smells impacted property values, public perception, and urban growth in ["animal suburbs"](https://journals.sagepub.com/doi/pdf/10.1177/00961442211018188) like Brighton, where the ["inexpressibly offensive"](https://www.bpl.org/blogs/post/inexpressibly-offensive-the-brighton-abattoir-part-iii/) odors of the [Brighton Abbatoir](https://atlascope.leventhalmap.org/#view:share$base:000$overlay:39999059010668$zoom:17.09$center:-7920379.4721955415,5215039.743373809$mode:glass$pos:607) frequently riled up citizens and the Board of Health.